ocean-transport/guides/submit_jobs_to_Ginsburg.md

 | Anaconda Python  2.7.16 2019.10 | Python 2.7.16 | module load anaconda/2-2019.10 |
 | netcdf/gcc | 4.7.4 | netcdf/gcc/64/gcc/64/4.7.4 |

-*To see all available modules already installed on the cluster, run `module avail` from the command line.
-[More moduile commands](https://lmod.readthedocs.io/en/latest/010_user.html).*
+To see all available modules already installed on the cluster, run `module avail` from the command line.
+[More module commands](https://lmod.readthedocs.io/en/latest/010_user.html).

 ### Jupyter Notebooks
 Jupyter notebooks run on a semi-public port that is accessible to other users logged in to a submit node on Ginsburg.
 Therefore, it is strongly reccomended to set up a password using the following steps: